Miroandme/QudBediMe/README.md

 # QudBediMe

-Practice
-Greetomgs to the world.
+Greetings to the world.
 I am victorioius and suusessful!!!
+Practice to become an outstanding, irresistable executive!!!